shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - Include runtime in function deployment package named `bootstrap`
 - These runtime should be resided in new lambda layer
+- For Lambda Container Image, we must include the Lambda Runtime API in the container image
+- Unless `Lambda Runtime API` is implemented, the docker container should run in ECS or Fargate

 ### Lambda Limits

 - Execution
-  - Memory allocation: 128MB to 3008MB (64MB increments)
+  - Memory allocation: 128MB to 10GB (64MB increments)
+  - Increasing RAM also increase the CPU and Network
   - Max execution time: 15 minutes
   - Env variable size: 4 KB
   - Disk Capacity (/temp): 512MB